lisa-lumos/Redshift/01-intro.md

 When you create a table, you can optionally specify one column as the distribution key.
 When the table populated, its rows are distributed to the node slices according to the table's distribution key.
 Choosing a good distribution key enables Amazon Redshift to use parallel processing to load data and run queries efficiently.

 A cluster contains one or more databases.
-User data is stored on the compute nodes.
+The database data is stored on the compute nodes.

-Amazon Redshift is based on PostgreSQL.
-Amazon Redshift and PostgreSQL have many differences that you need to take into account, as you design and develop your data warehouse applications.
+Amazon Redshift is based on PostgreSQL, but different from PostgreSQL.

 ## Performance
 By selecting an appropriate distribution key for each table, you can optimize the distribution of data to balance the workload and minimize movement of data from node to node.